-Pelosi: Impeachment Inquiry Has Yielded Evidence That Trump Engaged In 'Bribery'
+Pelosi: Impeachment Inquiry Has Yielded Evidence That Trump Engaged In Bribery

-House Speaker Nancy Pelosi believes that the impeachment inquiry currently underway has uncovered evidence that President Trump's actions amounted to "bribery."
+House Speaker Nancy Pelosi believes that the impeachment inquiry currently underway has uncovered evidence that President Trump's actions amounted to bribery.

-Multiple witnesses have alleged that the president leveraged U.S. foreign policy — a meeting with his Ukrainian counterpart and security assistance funds appropriated by Congress — for investigations which could benefit him politically.
+Multiple witnesses have alleged that the president leveraged U.S. foreign policy — a meeting with his Ukrainian counterpart and security assistance funds appropriated by Congress — for investigations that could benefit him politically.

 Her comments come the day after U.S. diplomats William Taylor and George Kent testified in the first public impeachment hearing conducted by the House Intelligence Committee.
 Pelosi argued that their "devastating testimony corroborated evidence of bribery."